tryfruit/fruit-dashboard-api/README.md

 ## Installation

-Copy the FruitDashboard class somewhere into your project.
+Include the FruitDashboard.php file into your project.

 ## Usage